paulpod/neuromanticsdotnet/source/about/index.md

 Designed a HTML trading platform from scratch, and other freelance things in London, commuting from Wales.

-Now I’m doing design of digital services for the NHS, including [111 online](https://111.nhs.uk).
-It might be the best job.
+During the 2020 Covid pandemic I worked on design of digital services for the NHS, including [111 online](https://111.nhs.uk).
+It might be the best job I've done.

 I used to live in London, escaped the city to a small rural village in North Oxfordshire to keep bees.
 Then went mad and moved to a smallholding in furthest, South Wales with sheep, chickens and lots of trees.
 Still here.